 Based in Los Angeles, Audrey grew up in rural Virginia’s Shenandoah Valley.
 She moved to Boston to study music composition and voice, subsequently adopting the harp as a creative tool for self-accompaniment and sonic exploration.
 Musically, Audrey is influenced by artists such as Moondog, Patti Smith, Kate Bush, and Laurie Anderson, and she draws inspiration from vintage animation scores, mid-century lounge, modern concert music, and rock.

 Audrey has worked and/or performed with Gem Club, Hank Shocklee (Bomb Squad, Public Enemy), Birdsongs of the Mesozoic, (Vapors of) Morphine, Roger Clark Miller (Mission of Burma, Trinary System), and many others.
-She has studied with groups such as the Kalistos Chamber Orchestra and Meredith Monk’s Vocal Ensemble; written commissions for the Cambridge Philharmonic, Peabody Essex Museum, and the Maine International Film Festival; collaborated with chamber groups such as Verdant Vibes and Hub New Music; and she performs solo with her electroacoustic harp and loop pedal in environments as varied as rock clubs, galleries, house shows, hospitals, studios, and recital halls.
+She has studied with groups such as the Kalistos Chamber Orchestra and Meredith Monk’s Vocal Ensemble; written commissions for the Cambridge Philharmonic, Peabody Essex Museum, and the Maine International Film Festival; collaborated with chamber groups such as Verdant Vibes and Hub New Music; and she performs solo with her electroacoustic harp and loop pedal in environments as varied as rock clubs, galleries, house shows, studios, and recital halls.